CyCoreSystems/motion-events/README.md

 cam event handler
 ===

-Receives events from `motion` and loads them into Redis.
+Receives events from GNU `motion` and loads them into Redis.

 The Redis schema contains three key patterns: